 I’m running a series of apps (or services) using docker-compose.
 There’s the elastic stack of elastic, kibana and logstash, then a user interface and finally I’ve got an api sitting between the UI and elastic.

-I get them all up and running with docker-compose up and from then on the steady stream of output churns its way through my terminal window.
+and from then on the steady stream of output churns its way through my terminal window.

 I don’t mind the logs taking over my terminal (I can always open another for passing commands) but the elastic stack (ELK) kicks out reams of stuff to stdout.
 If I’m specifically trying to debug a bit of code in my api service, any print statement there can very quickly get swamped by ELK printout.

-This is where docker-compose logs comes in handy.
 Running that command without any clarifying flags will just output all of the logs.
 Not quite what I want.

 Docker Compose logs - options